zumiez/bimbly/README.md

 I have menu returning the underlying Array data structure so that it can be operated on.
 If you'd like it more readable you can print it cleanly using `puts` in front.

-Each method that has been generated will load information about the call into the `nimble' object.
+Each method that has been generated will load information about the call into the `nimble` object.
 We can inspect the information loaded before making a call to the Nimble device using the following methods.

 ## Doc
 -----------